izumi-h/ccgcomp/README.md

     $ cd ccgcomp
     $ ./tools/install_tools.sh
     ```
-2. This command downloads Vampire (version 4.4.0) to `ccgcomp/vampire-4.4` and Tsurgeon (version 3.9.2).
+2. This command downloads Vampire (version 4.4.0) to `ccgcomp/vampire-4.4` and Tsurgeon (version 3.9.2) to `ccgcomp/stanford-tregex-2018-10-16`.
 You can change the location of Vampire and Tsurgeon by editing `scripts/vampire_dir.txt` and `scripts/tregex_location.txt`.

     ```
     $ cat scripts/vampire_dir.txt